REST API

 31

 By using retryOn with a custom function, you can define specific conditions for retrying requests.
-In this example, the retry logic is applied only to requests targeting a specific stored procedure.
+In this example, the retry logic is applied only to requests targeting a specific database function.